 Clément Jambon 🚴♂️

-I am currently visiting the 3D Vision Lab of SNU 🇰🇷 for my Master's Thesis supervised by Prof. Young Min Kim and Prof. Olga Sorkine-Hornung.
-I recently completed a 4.5 months research internship at NVIDIA Research under the supervision of Thomas Müller and Merlin Nimier-David.
-In Fall 2024, I will join the PhD program of MIT EECS under the supervision of Prof. Mina Konaković Luković.
+I am a PhD student at MIT EECS where I am supervised by Prof. Mina Konaković Luković in the Algorithmic Design Group.
+I just visited the 3D Vision Lab of SNU 🇰🇷 for my Master's Thesis supervised by Prof. Young Min Kim and Prof. Olga Sorkine-Hornung.
+I also collaborated on various projects with the amazing Changwoon Choi, Dongsu Zhang and Mingi Lee.
+Before that, I was a research intern at NVIDIA Research under the supervision of Thomas Müller and Merlin Nimier-David.

-I am studying at ETH Zürich🇨🇭, where I follow a master of science.
-Among the Computer Science Department, I am majoring in Visual and Interactive Computing and minoring in Machine Learning.
-Additionally, I recently completed a postgraduate engineering degree at École polytechnique in Paris 🎓.
+I recently graduated from ETH Zürich🇨🇭 where I followed a master of science.
+In the Computer Science Department, I majored in Visual and Interactive Computing and minored in Machine Learning.
+Additionally, I hold a postgraduate engineering degree from École polytechnique in Paris 🎓.

 I am interested in Computer Graphics and its connections to machine learning.
-Most notably, I am currently focusing on high-performance, generalizable, and manipulable neural rendering and generation techniques.
-Some of my recent interests also include physically-based rendering, generative modeling, natural language processing, formal languages and optimal transport 🖥️.
+Until now, my research was mostly focused on high-performance, generalizable, and manipulable neural rendering and generation techniques.
+These days, I am exploring new algorithms and representations to easily and efficiently design objects 🪑, robots 🤖 and materials 🧩 that live in the real world!
+Some of my recent interests also include computer-aided design, computational fabrication, geometry processing, generative modeling, natural language processing, formal languages and optimal transport 🖥️.

-In my free time, I enjoy hiking on Swiss Korean mountains ⛰️, cycling up (and down) steep hills 🚴, running with a compass and a map 🗺️, swimming in freezing lakes and rivers 🏊🏻, reading books and research papers 📖, watching international movies you've probably never heard of 🎥, and first and foremost talking and socializing 👋.
-So if you want to chat, I'm your man!
+In my free time, I enjoy hiking ⛰️, cycling up (and down) steep hills 🚴, running with a compass and a map 🗺️, swimming in freezing lakes and rivers 🏊🏻, reading books and research papers 📖, watching international movies you've probably never heard of 🎥, and first and foremost talking and socializing 👋.
+So if you want to chat or grab a beer, I'm your man! 🍻

 Email / Scholar / CV / Twitter / Github / LinkedIn